lhjwork/letter-bmad-method/docs/brief.md

 ### Platform Requirements
 - **Target Platforms:** Modern web browsers (Chrome, Firefox, Safari, Edge).
-- **Performance Requirements:** The letter composition and viewing experience should be fast and fluid.
+- **Performance Requirements:** The letter composition and viewing experience should be fast and fluid, with minimal loading time for the `tiptap` editor.

-### Technology Preferences
+### Technology Preferences (V0 Stack)
-- **Frontend:** A modern JavaScript framework like React or Vue.js for a dynamic user experience.
-- **Backend:** Node.js with Express or a similar framework for handling API requests and user data.
-- **Database:** A NoSQL database like MongoDB to store user and letter data flexibly.
-- **Hosting/Infrastructure:** Cloud-based hosting like AWS or Vercel for scalability.
+- **Framework:** `Next.js` will be used to handle both the frontend application and backend API routes, providing an integrated development experience.
+- **Database:** `PostgreSQL` will serve as the database for storing letter content and recipient information securely.
+- **Editor:** The `tiptap` editor will be integrated into the composition screen to provide a rich and user-friendly writing experience.

 ### Architecture Considerations
-- **Service Architecture:** A monolithic architecture is likely sufficient for the MVP, with the potential to move to microservices as the platform grows.
+- **Service Architecture:** A monolithic architecture using Next.js is ideal for the V0, simplifying development and deployment.
-- **Integration Requirements:** Integration with an email service provider (e.g., SendGrid) is essential for sending letter notifications.
+- **Admin Interface:** A secure, password-protected page or separate application will be required for the administrator to review and manage letters.
+- **Notification/Status Handling:** A decision is pending on whether to use email for notifications or manage status purely within the PostgreSQL database.
+For V0, database flags will be sufficient for the admin panel.

 ## Constraints & Assumptions

 ### Constraints
 - **Budget:** The initial development will be bootstrapped, requiring a lean approach.
-- **Timeline:** MVP should be launched within 3-4 months.
+- **Timeline:** V0 should be launched within 3-4 months to quickly validate the core concept.
-- **Resources:** A small team of a developer and a designer.
+- **Resources:** A small team focused on development and managing the physical fulfillment process.
+- **Physical Logistics:** The process is dependent on reliable partners for printing, high-quality paper/envelopes, and postage.

 ### Key Assumptions
-- Users will accept ad-supported stamps in exchange for a free service.
-- Advertisers will see value in this novel form of brand placement.
-- The "handwritten" digital format will feel sufficiently personal and distinct from email.
+- **User Consent to Review:** We assume users will understand and consent to having their letters read by an administrator as part of a curated, quality-controlled process.
+- **Data Accuracy:** We assume users will provide accurate recipient addresses without the need for an account or validation.
+- **Logistical Feasibility:** We assume the manual process of reviewing, printing, and shipping can be managed efficiently by a small team for the initial V0 volume.
+- **Perceived Value:** We assume the novelty and emotional weight of receiving a physical letter is compelling enough for users to engage with the service.

 ## Risks & Open Questions

 ### Key Risks
-- **User Adoption:** Will users choose this over the convenience of existing messaging apps?
-- **Advertiser Interest:** It may be challenging to attract advertisers to an unproven platform.
-- **Ad Blockers:** Ad-blocking software could potentially interfere with the stamp-loading mechanism.
+- **Privacy Backlash:** The requirement for an administrator to read personal letters is a significant privacy risk and could be a major deterrent for users.
+- **Logistical Failure:** The entire value proposition rests on successful physical delivery.
+Any issues with print quality, shipping delays, or lost mail could critically damage the brand.
+- **Scalability Bottleneck:** The manual review and fulfillment process is not scalable.
+A sudden increase in demand could overwhelm the system and lead to failure.
+- **Service Abuse:** The platform could be used to send harassing, inappropriate, or illegal content, making the admin review process a critical but challenging filter.

 ### Open Questions
-- What is the optimal level of brand integration in the stamps that provides value to advertisers without alienating users?
-- How can we prevent the service from being used for spam?
-- What is the most effective way to market this service to our target users?
+- **Business Model:** What is the long-term business model?
+Will users pay per letter, a subscription fee, or something else?
+- **Content Policy:** What is the specific policy for rejecting a letter?
+How are rejections communicated to the sender, and are refunds offered if applicable?
+- **Legal & Privacy Framework:** What are the legal implications of reviewing user content?
+A clear privacy policy and terms of service are mandatory before launch.
+- **Customer Support:** How will issues like non-delivery, damaged letters, or customer inquiries be handled without user accounts?

 ## Next Steps

 ### Immediate Actions
-1. Validate the core concept with a landing page and sign-up form to gauge interest.
+1.  **Finalize Content & Privacy Policy:** Draft and review the official content guidelines and a comprehensive privacy policy that clearly explains the administrator review process.
-2. Develop detailed wireframes for the user experience.
+2.  **Design V0 Wireframes:** Create detailed wireframes for the three core screens: Home, Letter Composition, and Stamp Selection.
-3. Begin outreach to potential advertisers to gauge interest.
+3.  **Prototype Admin Interface:** Design the basic backend interface for the letter review and management workflow.
+4.  **Source Physical Materials:** Research and select vendors for high-quality paper, envelopes, and printing/shipping services.

 ### PM Handoff
-This Project Brief provides the full context for Letter📝.
-The next step is to create a detailed Product Requirements Document (PRD) that breaks down the MVP features into actionable user stories.
+This revised Project Brief provides the full context for the Letter📝 V0.
+The next step is to create a detailed Product Requirements Document (PRD) that breaks down the V0 features into actionable user stories for the development team.